 Getting the Supplies

 After researching the benefits of flexible seating, I started to make a list of possible seating that may be beneficial to my five year old students.
-What could I easily afford?
-What wouldn’t take up too much space in my tiny room?
-What could be donated?
-What may I need to purchase that was slightly pricier, but worth the money?
+What could I easily afford and wouldn’t take up too much space in my tiny room?
+What could be donated or will I need to purchase?
 Here is a list of some of the flexible seating options that I now offer in my room:

 - Ball chairs with legs